apache/cloudstack-documentation/source/adminguide/accounts.rst

 ~~~~~~~~~~~~

 A restricted user role in which an account cannot create or destroy resources, but can view resources
-and perform auxiliary and support operations such as start or stop instances, attach or detach volumes, ISOs etc.
+and perform auxiliary and support operations such as start or stop Instances, attach or detach volumes, ISOs etc.

 Resource Ownership